sumup-oss/intl-js/CONTRIBUTING.md

 1. Check existing issues and verify that your issue is not already submitted.
 If a similar issue already exists, we highly recommend to add your report to that issue.
 2. Open issue
-3. Be as detailed as possible - include the `node` version, what you did, what you expected to happen, and what actually happened.
+3. Be as detailed as possible - include the Node version, what you did, what you expected to happen, and what actually happened.

 ### Submitting a PR